How Long Are Dogs Pregnant? Month-By-Month Dog Gestation Period

-What can clue a dog parent in to the fact that their pup may be pregnant?
+What can clue a dog parent into the fact that their pup may be pregnant?

 It won’t be long before you start to notice key signs of pregnancy.
 The first is often swollen, red nipples, since your dog’s body is preparing to produce milk for the litter of puppies she’ll be birthing.
 This also happens to your pup’s nipples during the heat cycle.

-The Next Signs
+The Next Signs of Pregnancy

 Around the third or fourth week of pregnancy, you might start to see more obvious signs of pregnancy.
 These include lethargy, lack of appetite, and possible vomiting — it’s very much like the morning sickness we associate with human mothers.

-The Final Signs
+The Final Signs of Pregnancy

 At this point, you’ll have noticed something is up with your dog.
 But the “symptoms” of pregnancy can look like a lot of other medical issues, so it’s important to have your dog examined by a veterinarian.

-Around the 28th day of dog pregnancy, your vet can perform abdominal palpitations, which simply means prodding around your dog's belly to feel the growing puppies.
+Around the 28th day of dog pregnancy, your vet can perform abdominal palpation, which simply means prodding around your dog’s belly to feel the growing puppies.
 Eventually, x-ray scans will be able to be performed to definitely confirm the pregnancy and determine the number of puppies.
-A blood test can also be performed to detect a particular hormone, relaxin, that is only released by the dog's system during pregnancy.
+A blood test can also be performed to detect a particular hormone, relaxin, that is only released by the dog’s system during pregnancy.

 Prepare Your Dog for Motherhood